GniLudio/barycentric-coordinates/README.md

 # Barycentric Coordinates

 A demonstration of the barycentric coordinates.
+Try it yourself on www.barycentric-coordinates.com

 ![Preview Video](./resources/preview.gif)